-Collaborate and share more: Google drive does not require you to physically carry a disk to share files to another person.
+Collaborate and share more: Google Drive does not require you to physically carry a disk to share files with another person.
 Just share the location and anyone from anywhere can access your information saved on Google Drive.

-Wave good bye to manual back-up methods: By installing back-up and sync application on your desktop you can manage automatic back-ups of specific folders in your desktop or you mobile phone.
+Wave goodbye to manual backup methods: By installing a backup and sync applications on your desktop you can manage automatic back-ups of specific folders on your desktop or your mobile phone.

-Virus-free Storage: With you data saved on cloud, you no longer have to concern yourselves with virus or malware effecting your information.
+Virus-free Storage: With your data saved on the cloud, you no longer have to concern yourselves with viruses or malware affecting your information.
 Google is responsible for the security and protection of data on the drive.
 Once saved never re-think about data security.

 To completely exploit and optimize the usage to its maximum, it is important to primarily understand the features of Google Drive:

-Based on the functionality, following actions can be performed using Google drive:
+Based on the functionality, the following actions can be performed using Google Drive:

-All your work and personal information in the form of any file format can be saved on the Google Drive.
-Once the data is uploaded and saved, all you information on the drive can be accessed anytime, anywhere as long as you have connectivity to the internet.
+All your work and personal information in the form of any file format can be saved on Google Drive.
+Once the data is uploaded and saved, all your information on the drive can be accessed anytime, anywhere as long as you have connectivity to the internet.